Part 1 | Part 2 | Part 3 | Part 4

 For fairly good reasons, the Jews scratched their heads, a bit perplexed.
 Here was a fairly young man, roughly 30 years old, claiming to have known Abraham.
 So, not knowing his exact age they argue, You are not yet fifty years old, and have you seen Abraham?

 Most assuredly, I say to you, before Abraham was, I AM.

 Now the Jews did not laughingly say, “Seriously?
 You think you existed before Abraham?
-Someone is a bit crazy!”
-Should they have thought that, everybody would have dismissed Jesus as being a lunatic nut from Nazareth.
-Jesus’ career as an up-and-coming Messiah would have ended rather quickly and his followers would have abandoned him, embarrassed to be associated with a rabbi who thinks he is older than Abraham.
+LOL!”
+If that was our Lord’s claim, everybody would have dismissed Jesus as being a lunatic from Nazareth.
+Jesus’ career as an up-and-coming Messiah would have ended rather quickly and his followers would have abandoned him, embarrassed to be associated with a psychotic rabbi who thinks he is older than Abraham.

 The Jewish leaders were well acquainted with scripture though, and they fully understood Christ’s claim to be the great I AM who spoke to Moses from the burning bush.